Peanut butter is one of the world’s most popular nut butters, but is peanut butter low FODMAP?

 Is Peanut Butter Low FODMAP?

-Yes, peanut butter is classed as low FODMAP (2).
+Yes, peanut butter is low FODMAP (2).

 Peanuts contain trace amounts of FODMAPs.
 Therefore, Monash recommends that you can eat peanuts freely and according to appetite (2).